Loamist/bundevices/README.md

-# IoT Monitoring Hub — Candidate Exercise
+# bundevices: IoT Monitoring Hub

 This project is a small full‑stack app built with Bun, Fastify, React, and Drizzle.
 It simulates an IoT monitoring hub that manages a set of devices running 24/7 and sending periodic status updates.